supersimple33/aruco-slam/README.md

 ## Extended Kalman Filter:

-#### With an MEKF for orientation.
+#### With a Multiplicative EKF (MEKF) for orientation.

-Due to (non-linear) rotations of the camera, a Kalman Filter cannot be used.

 Likewise, quaternions are ***not vectors***, so we can't use the additive updates of the EKF.
+Thanks to Michael from Shield AI for pointing this out to me.
 Instead, we will use the Multiplicative EKF (MEKF) in parallel for orientation.
-You can find the original paper for the MEKF [here]( https://ntrs.nasa.gov/api/citations/20040037784/downloads/20040037784.pdf) as well as a great explanation [here](https://matthewhampsey.github.io/blog/2020/07/18/mekf).
-You'll find below that the orientation is represented by a quaternion and an error quaternion (paramaterized by 3 error parameters).
+You can find a discussion of it in NASA's [Navigation Filter Best Practices]( https://ntrs.nasa.gov/api/citations/20180003657/downloads/20180003657.pdf) as well as a great, simple explanation [here](https://matthewhampsey.github.io/blog/2020/07/18/mekf) [4][5].
+You'll find below that the orientation is represented by an accumulation quaternion and a small-angle correction parameterized by 3 local attitude errors.

-This implementation very briefly results in some instability.
-I'm not sure why and I'm debugging it.

 The key components of the Extended Kalman Filter are as follows:
 - **State Vector**: the 3D pose (tanslation and quaternion) of the camera, along with the 3D position of each ArUco marker (all in the map frame):